mk-fg/fgtk/README.md

 (like /proc/loadavg) are above specified thresholds and log a line if they are.

-Purpose is to have a simple system load-monitoring feedback mixed into remote logging streams, where it might be relevant (i.e. above thresholds), to give simple context to other logged messages, without needing to annotate or cross-reference those with whatever time-series databases separately (prometheus, influx, etc).
+Purpose is to have a simple system load-monitoring feedback mixed into remote logging streams, where it might be relevant (i.e. above thresholds), to provide context for other logged messages, without needing to annotate or cross-reference those with whatever time-series databases separately (prometheus, influx, etc).

-Supports token-bucket thresholds for checks, to avoid irrelevant/bogus spam on temporary spiky loads, as well as token-bucket rate-limiting for output in general, to avoid spamming logs too much if there're many checks or they have low intervals.
+Supports token-bucket thresholds for checks, to avoid irrelevant/bogus spam on temporary spiky loads, as well as token-bucket rate-limiting for output in general, to not spam logs too much if there're many checks triggering with low intervals.

-Not intended to be a replacement for neither time-based metrics databases nor A/B monitoring systems like nagios/icinga.
+Not intended to be a replacement for neither time-based metrics databases nor up/down monitoring and alerting systems like nagios/icinga.